CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-bibtex-part1-terminology.md

 Today we will try to shed a little bit of light on these questions as a followup to my recent [post about LaTeX versions]({% post_url 2020-02-16-latex-alternatives-versions %}).
 There already is [an excellent StackExchange answer](https://tex.stackexchange.com/a/25702) by Alan Munn that discusses this topic, but I will try to add a little bit of my own perspective and opinion to give you a specific guideline what I think should be the best choice for you depending on your situation.

-I originally planned this as one single post, but it turns out there is enough to say about BibTeX to make a miniseries out of this.
+I originally planned this as one single post, but it turns out there is enough to say about BibTeX to make a small series out of this.
 Therefore this post will only focus on the terminological confusions arount the term "BibTeX".

 ## BibTeX the file format vs BibTeX the software tool